lightdock/membrane_docking/demo/README.md

 - `PROJECT_DIR`: The directory of your run.
 - `RUN_NUMBER`: A run number.

 `receptor` and `ligand`folders contain the top 100 receptor and ligand PDB files respectively without the bead bilayer.
-This is not required for the coarse-grained refinement since the proteins have been already docked.
+The bead bilayer is not required for the coarse-grained refinement since the proteins have been already docked.

 ### 4.1.
 Generation of topologies